ceramicnetwork/peerlist/README.md

 ## Adding your node

-To add your node, simply submit a pull request to the correct peerlist file.
+Submit a pull request adding your node to the correct peerlist file.
 Peerlist files are separated by name of the Ceramic network.
 Currently, there is only one peerlist:

-- **[`testnet-clay.json`](testnet-clay.json)**: A list of nodes on the `testnet-clay` Ceramic network
+- **[`testnet-clay.json`](testnet-clay.json)**: A list of nodes that run the `testnet-clay` Ceramic network

 ## Why peerlist?